-Over the passed few years there has been an expansion of the provision of recycling facilities for residential properties with the introduction of the twin bin scheme for different types of household waste and a kerbside box collection of recylables.
+Over the passed few years there has been an expansion of the provision of recycling facilities for residential properties with the introduction of the multi bin scheme for different types of household waste and a kerbside collection of recylables.
 This has had an impact on the amount of household waste being recycled.
+2013-14 was the first full year of operating the current recycling service.